Web Development with GoLang

 Setting Status Codes

-You can set the HTTP status code using w.WriteHeader
+You can set the HTTP status code using w.WriteHeader.

 func notFoundHandler(w http.ResponseWriter, r *http.Request) {